MirelaI/flask_heroku_example/README.md

 ## Conclusion
 These are the instructions needed to create a deployable Heroku application using Flask and environment variables.
 In short, make sure you add:
-* `Procfile`,
+* `Procfile`
 * `requirements.txt`
 * `runtime.txt`

 files to make your app deployable via Heroku.

-In order to keep your secret keys hidden, on local define a `.env` file where you put your keys in a KEY=VALUE format, see [`.env_example`](https://github.com/MirelaI/flask_heroku_example/blob/master/.env_example) file in this repo.
-On production run the heroku command:
+In order to keep your secret keys hidden, on __local__ define a `.env` file where you put your keys in a KEY=VALUE format, see [`.env_example`](https://github.com/MirelaI/flask_heroku_example/blob/master/.env_example) file in this repo and then add it to the `.gitignore` file.

+On __production__ run the heroku command:
 ```
 heroku config:set SOME_SECRET_KEY=Some value
 ```
 or make use of the Heroku Dashboard.

-This repository contains a full example of the steps below and an extra route to be able to interogate our configuration via our Flask app.
+This repository contains a full example of the steps above and the `app.py` contains an extra route to be able to interogate our configuration via our Flask app.
 Have a read through the code and let me know if you have any questions.

 Happy coding!